giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 ## Deploy a sample application

-In order to see if all works out we need to create some manifests:
+In order to verify that the EFS CSI driver works as expected, we suggest to deploy a test workload based on the following manifests.

 First we apply a PersistentVolume with a capacity of 5 GB storage, here you need to provide EFS instance id: